Lorp/samsa-core/docs/SamsaBuffer.encodeInstance.md

 ## [SamsaBuffer](SamsaBuffer.md).encodeInstance() method

 This method is used to generate a binary TrueType font in memory.
 The resulting font is a static font, not a variable font.
-Clients may use the font in memory in all the ways they might use any other TrueType font, for example as as a webfont, to offer it for download, or simply to save it to disk.
+Clients may use the font in memory in all the ways they might use any other TrueType font, for example as as a webfont, to offer it for download, or to save it to disk.

 ### Syntax